aidanhs/libtclpy/README.md

 USAGE
 -----

-Notes:
+General notes`:
+ - Unless otherwise noted, 'interpreter' refers to the python interpreter.
- - All commands are run as if in a single interpreter session.
-Imports and function definitions persist.
+ - All commands are run in the context of a single interpreter session.
+Imports, function definitions and variables persist.

+Reference:
+ - `py eval evalString`
+   - `takes: string of valid python code`
+   - `returns: nothing`
+   - `side effects: executes code in the python interpreter`
- - Don't use the eval subcommand with substituted input.
+   - **Do not use with substituted input**

-	py eval evalString
-	py import module?.submodule?...??
+   - `evalString` may be any valid python code, including semicolons for single line statements or (non-indented) multiline blocks
+ - `py import module`
+   - `takes: name of a python module`
+   - `returns: nothing`
+   - `side effects: imports named module into globals of the python interpreter`
+   - the name of the module may be of the form module.submodule

 example script: